This post is in response to Diego, from Paraguay who makes us the next question:

 Let's go back to the basic rules of trigonometry first.
 Remember that we are looking for a distance and an angle.

-A = differential in the Y coordinates (subtracting x2 - x1), in the column Mb = differential of the X coordinates (subtracting y2 - y1), in column Lc = hypotenuse that will be the square root of b square plus To square, in column P and this Will be the value of the distance.
+A = differential in the Y coordinates (subtracting x2 - x1), in the column Mb = differential of the X coordinates (subtracting y2 - y1), in the column Lc = hypotenuse that will be the square root of b square plus To square, in column P and this Will be the value of the distance.

 4. Course calculation

 Now, for the course we need to do several calculations; But all leave from the angle between a station and the consecutive one.
 Calculation of the angle.
-Recall that the cosine Of the angle is equivalent to dividing b between c, or the delta x between the distance calculated as hypotenuse.
+Remember that the cosine Of the angle is equivalent to dividing b between c, or the delta x between the distance calculated as hypotenuse.